 The first helicopter to fly with the RAAF came into service in 1947 (Sikorsky S-51 Dragonfly) and after almost 40 years of helicopter operations a Defence Force decision was made In 1986 to transfer all battlefield helicopter assets from the RAAF to the Royal Australian Army.
 The last helicopter to fly with the RAAF was formally retired in 1990.

-In 1989 to 1990 the RAAF transferred 25 Bell UH-1H Iroquois to the Army’s Number 171 Squadron and Aviation School at Oakey and Number 5 Aviation Regiment at Townsville (they had been in service since 1968 and all were retired in 2007).
-RAAF Number 9 Squadron received Sikorsky S-70A Black Hawk helicopters In February 1988 but after conversion training they relocated to Townsville, Queensland for formal transfer of the helicopters, crews and ground personnel to form the Australian Army 5th Aviation Regiment (by 1991 they had received 39 Blackhawk’s).
+In 1989 to 1990 the RAAF transferred 25 Bell UH-1H Iroquois to the Army’s No. 171 Squadron and Aviation School at Oakey and No. 5 Aviation Regiment at Townsville (they had been in service since 1968 and all were retired in 2007).
+RAAF No. 9 Squadron received Sikorsky S-70A Black Hawk helicopters In February 1988 but after conversion training they relocated to Townsville, Queensland for formal transfer of the helicopters, crews and ground personnel to form the Australian Army 5th Aviation Regiment (by 1991 they had received 39 Blackhawk’s).

 United Nations Missions 1990’s